 Round Two of the surveys began in 2019.
-CSR surveyed about one-third of the elderly/disabled residents in Fall 2019 and all of the family residents in Fall 2020.
-We expect the remaining elderly/disabled residents to be surveyed in Fall 2021 and Fall 2022.
+CSR surveyed about one-third of the elderly/disabled units in Fall 2019, Fall 2021, and Fall 2022.
+CSR surveyed all family units in Fall 2020.

-Notes re: Round Two Surveys
+Notes on Round Two Surveys

-- 1. We refined our reporting methodology and will issue survey results for any program (c.
-667 or c.
-200/705) meeting these requirements: - o 8-19 completed surveys received, if the response rate is at least 40% - o 20-29 completed surveys received, if the response rate is at least 20% - 30+ completed surveys received, if the response rate is at least 15% - Responses from the family units will not be combined with responses from elderly/disabled units as they were in Round One.
-Since the variance between the results of the elderly/disabled and family programs was sometimes significant, combining the two was determined to yield less accurate results.
+- 1. We refined our reporting methodology and will issue survey results for any program (c.667 or c.200/705) meeting these requirements: - 8-19 completed surveys received, if the response rate is at least 40% - o 20-29 completed surveys received, if the response rate is at least 20% - 30+ completed surveys received, if the response rate is at least 15% - 2.
+Responses from the family units will not be combined with responses from elderly/disabled units as they originally were in Round One.
+Since the variance between the results of the elderly/disabled and family programs was sometimes significant, we determined that combining the two yielded less accurate results.

-Plainville Housing Authority

-Chapter 667 Housing

-Fall 2019
+Brookline Housing Authority Chapter 200 & Chapter 705 Family Housing Fall 2020